Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry-exporter/swagger/README_QUICKPULSE.md

-# OpenTelemetry Exporter for Azure Monitor Client for Python
+# Quickpulse metrics exporter for Python

 > see https://aka.ms/autorest